ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
 Jul 8/21
 - Video Download: when switch videoURL=true the VideoDL window will open on startup
-- Video Download: change VideoTitle control to be edit box to allow videos to be renamed
+- Video Download: change VideoTitle control to an edit box so videos can be renamed

 Jul 2/21
 - did an "npm update" to get the latest code for ytdl-core, this will resolve video download errors.